Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Introduction

-In this article we discuss how an existing Bayesian optimization policy, namely expected hypervolume improvement, can be extended to allow simultaneous multi-objective and multi-fidelity optimization.
-The method makes efficient use of cheaper approximations of the black box function, each of different fidelity, to establish the Pareto front for lower total cost.
-The manuscript is structured as follows: After an introduction to Bayesian optimization via Gaussian process regression (1.1), we discuss common acquisition functions used for single-objective, single-fidelity optimization (1.2).
-We then outline how these policies are generalized to either multi-fidelity (1.3) and multi-objective (1.4) optimization.
-In Section 2 we then use these concepts to devise policies to perform combined multi-fidelity, multi-objective optimization in either two steps (2.1) or in a combined, single step (2.2).
-We benchmark our results for different test functions, showing significantly faster convergence towards the Pareto front than for Bayesian optimization without multiple fidelities (2.3).
-In Section 3 we summarize our results and give an outlook on potential applications.
+In this article, we detail an approach that expands the scope of multi-objective optimization to encompass varied fidelity levels, allowing us to build the Pareto front more economically using cost-efficient approximations of the core black box function.
+Central to our method is the inclusion of an objective that embodies the information content—termed "trust"—which can be seamlessly optimized alongside other objectives using proven numerical strategies from the realm of multi-objective optimization.
+The manuscript is structured as follows: After an introduction to Bayesian optimization via Gaussian process regression (2.1), we discuss common acquisition functions used for single-objective, single-fidelity optimization (2.2).
+We then outline how these policies are generalized to either multi-fidelity (2.3) and multi-objective (2.4) optimization.
+In Section 3 we then use these concepts to devise policies to perform combined multi-fidelity, multi-objective optimization, either in a joint fashion via trust (3.1) or in a sequential manner (3.2).
+We benchmark our results for different test functions to understand the behaviour of proposed multi-objective multi-fidelity algorithms (3.3).
+We then apply the single step algorithm to a real world application.
+The example is taken from computational physics where simulations are optimized (3.4).
+Both test functions and the computational physics application illustrate significantly faster convergence times towards the Pareto front than for Bayesian optimization without multiple fidelities.
+In Section 4 we summarize our results and give an outlook on potential applications.